 What is a Spinal Cyst?

-Cysts are fluid-filled sacs that are commonly caused by infection.
-Cysts can develop anywhere on the body but when they develop near the spine it can lead to various painful and potentially serious conditions.
+Cysts are fluid-filled sacs they can develop anywhere on the body but when they develop near the spine it can lead to various painful and potentially serious conditions.
 Most spinal cysts develop in the sacral area around the tailbone.

 What Can Cause a Spinal Cyst?